Ficool

 Page 10

-The Grandfather looks at him seriously: "Do not think this makes us better than them.
+"Don't let that make you think we are better than them.
 All people are equal.
 This power was given to us for a reason.
-We must use it for good, not to kill people and ignite wars."
+We must use it for good — not to kill and ignite wars."

 Page 11

-"To understand how this power works, you must know something.
-In every body in this world, there is a fundamental circuit called the 'Zoo Circuit.'
-It is the circuit of spiritual energy.
-It is responsible for moving the heart."
+"To understand how this power works, there is something you must know first.
+Inside every body in this world, there is a circuit called the Zuu Circuit — the circuit of spiritual energy.
+It is what keeps the heart moving."

 Page 12

-"At the birth of one who carries the demon's blood, a second circuit is created, linked to the first, specialized in his unique power.
-And to use that power… you must possess a large and strong Zoo."
+"When someone who carries demon blood is born, a second circuit forms alongside the first — linked to it, dedicated to their unique power.
+But to use that power… you must possess a Zuu that is large and strong."

 Page 13

-"Because your power is completely linked to it.
-Currently, Mabo, you do not possess a large Zoo to be able to use it freely.
-Therefore, what happened in the forest was involuntary.
-A one-time event in a moment of extreme danger.
-And to be able to control it whenever you wish…"
+"Because your power is completely bound to it.
+Right now, Mabu, your Zuu is not large enough to use it freely.
+That is why what happened in the forest was involuntary — once, in a moment of extreme danger.
+But to control it whenever you choose…"

 Page 14

-Mabo rejoices: "Then I will train and I'll be able to use it!"
+Mabu's face brightens: "So if I train, I'll be able to use it!"

-The Grandfather raises his hand: "Listen first.
-Using this power is very dangerous, Mabo.
-Because it is demonic in origin."
+The old man raises his hand: "Listen first.
+Using this power is very dangerous, Mabu.
+Because its origin is demonic."

 Page 15

-"If you use it too much without control, it will permeate you and take control of you.
-It will make you cruel and merciless."
+"If you use it too much without control, it will seep into you.
+Take hold of you.
+Make you hard — without mercy."

-The Grandfather sighs: "Our power, yours and mine, is called the 'Lithosphere.'
-When used, the body is enveloped in a simple rocky layer that increases your strength and speed terrifyingly.
-And there are other powers in the world of the same origin, like fire, lightning, and rock."
+"Our power — yours and mine — is called the Stone Mantle.
+When activated, the body is wrapped in a layer of stone that increases your strength and speed to a terrifying degree.
+And there are other powers in this world from the same origin — fire, lightning, earth."

 Page 16